 1. Explore a new local walk

 It’s very easy to get into a dog walking rut, and end up taking your dog to the same place and walking round the same route every single day.
 It’s easy to allow our walks to become dull and routine, but we mustn’t forget that it isn’t just for physical exercise that we walk our dogs.
 It’s a chance to spend quality time together doing something we both love.
-So, every now and then in 2020 — even if only once a month — find and explore a new dog walk.
+So, every now and then — even if only once a month — find and explore a new dog walk.
 Discover the sights, sounds, and sniff s of a totally new location together.

 Try to find ways to vary your regular walks too; make them interactive and fun.
 Remember that they are your dog’s only chance to explore the world, so stop looking on them as a chore or yet another boring plod around the usual places, and instead find new adventures to enjoy and discover together.

 2. Take up a new dog sport – or at least try one

 Until fairly recently, the only real dog sport you could easily take part in was agility, and even then, the clubs where you could try this were often very competitive and a little intimidating!
 Over the past few years, there has been a huge increase in the number of dog sports available for owners and their dogs to try, with more relaxed options for those who have no real expectations of competing, but still want to mix with other dog owners, have some fun with their dogs, and do something different that will help build the bond between them.
 No matter what breed of dog you have, there is a sport you could at least try — and who knows, you might get addicted!

 The Kennel Club can give you information on the better known activities, such as agility, flyball, heelwork to music, rally, and working trials, but also a quick internet search and a talk to your local training clubs will give you information on the newer sports, such as hoopers, treiball, scent work, pet gundog classes, and parkour among others.
 There really is a sport for every dog and owner — so make 2020 the year to try something new.